mever-team/FairBench/docs/quick.md

 To assess your system, use it to generate predictions for test data.
-Taking a break from most tutorials that focus on binary classification, we evaluate the recommendation capabilities of a system obtained with from those available for out-of-the-box experimentation, where
+Taking a break from most tutorials that focus on binary classification, we evaluate a recommender system from those available for out-of-the-box experimentation with the following pattern.
+Its outputs are the test portion of the dataset *x*, the target binary labels *y*, and prediction probabilities *yhat* that are not necessarily performant of fair.
-*yhat* hold prediction probabilities, *y* hold target binary labels, and *x* is the test portion of the dataset.
-This is not necessarily well-performing or fair.
-Use the library to assess other types of predictive systems too.
+The library can assess other types of predictive tasks too, such as (multiclass) classification and ranking.
 Supported data formats include lists, numpy arrays, and pytorch/tensorflow/jax tensors.